rfshelley/Documentation/smartapp-developers-guide/devices.rst

     // use the max option to get more results myDevice.events(max: 30)

-To get a list of events in reverse chronological order (newest first) since a given date, use the ``eventsSince`` method:
+To get a list of Events in reverse chronological order (newest first) since a given date, use the ``eventsSince`` method:

 .. code-block:: groovy